PROBATE WILLS AND INHERITANCE

 In the event that any disputes do arise among heirs or creditors, the administration of the estate can be delayed, resulting in financial penalties.

-A probate lawyer can prevent such penalties and advise the estate’s administrator on how to proceed.
+A probate lawyer can prevent such penalties and advise the estate’s administrator on how best to proceed.

 A probate lawyer can also represent minors and mentally incapacitated heirs in the distribution of assets.